sebt3/watched.agent/README.md

 - More than one listen adress

 ## TODO
+- Remove service missing for more than 15mn
 - LogSource support (services.h:76)
 - Add support for controlGroup (services.h:100)
 - Add the ability to create service in LuaDetector (luacollectors.cpp:226)